Blazemeter/RTEPlugin/README.md

 ![alt text](docs/send-keys.png "RTE Sampler 2")

+#### Waiters usage
+As explained previously, the RTE Sampler has 4 types of waiters which work as synchronization functions, in order to ensure that the response shown by the sampler is the screen that the server wants to show.
+It's recommended to always have at least one waiter checked on each sampler.

+- *Wait for Sync*: When system is on Input Inhibited mode the user can't interact with it...

 ## Compatibility

 The plugin is tested with Jmeter 3.1, 3.2, 3.3 and 4.0 in Java 1.8.
 Code base is implemented in Java 1.8, so lower version of JVM are not supported.

 ## Contributing

 If you find any issue or something that is not supported by this plugin, please report it and we will try to fix it.
+It will help a lot if you send us the JMeter logs with **debug log level** enabled.

+*Debug log level* could be enabled by configuring the Log4j 2 Configuration File (adding `<Logger name="com.blazemeter.jmeter.rte" level="debug" />`) or via JMeter menu, how to do it from both ways are explained [here](https://www.blazemeter.com/blog/how-to-configure-jmeter-logging).

 Otherwise you could [contribute](CONTRIBUTING.md) to the project.